EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 $ dotnet new webapi -o VehicleQuotes
 ```

-This instructs the dotnet command line tool to create a new REST API web application project for us in a new `VehicleQuotes` directory.
+This instructs the `dotnet` command line tool to create a new REST API web application project for us in a new `VehicleQuotes` directory.

-As a result, dotnet will give you a `The template "ASP.NET Core Web API" was created successfully.` message and a new directory will be created with our web application files.
-The newly created `VehicleQuotes` looks like this:
+As a result, `dotnet` will give you a `The template "ASP.NET Core Web API" was created successfully.` message and a new directory will be created with our web application files.
+The newly created `VehicleQuotes` project looks like this:

 ```
 .